cerebral/cerebral/docs/developer_guide/compute.md

 We depend on our repos state.
 Then we just count the stars and return it.
 When the compute is used with a component it will automatically track whatever dependencies it has and only runs when any of those dependencies change.

-Let us finish this example.
-To do so please create a new file named *starsCount.js* containing the snippet we just looked at.
-Then we would like to use our computed both in the signal and we also want to show the count in our component.
+Now we would like to use our computed in the signal, and we want to show the count in our component.

 ### Replacing with computed
-Let us remove the **setStarsCount** action and refactor our signal to rather grab the repos first and then we update the state in one go.
+Let us remove the **setStarsCount** action and refactor our signal to instead grab the repos first, then we update the state in one go.
 This just to show you different strategies.

-Check out the refactoring of our *getRepo* action. the factory no longer return paths, just values.
+Check out the refactoring of our *getRepo* action.
+The factory is no longer return paths, just values.
 So either they return a result using the repo name as the key, or they will set an error.

 ```js
 ...